-Kids love our hammocks!
+Kids love sleeping in them!
 Make sure they are already sleeping comfortably on their own before setting them up in their own hammock in camp.
-If they are younger, consider having them stay in your hammock with you.
-Our hammocks are plenty big for an adult and their child.
-You can have your pets sleep in the hammock with you as well.
-I prefer my dog sleep under my hammock, but have him in the hammock with me when it is cold.
+If they are younger, consider having them sleep with you.
+According to reviewers, POG gear is plenty big for an adult and their child.
+You can have your pets sleep with you as well.
+I prefer my dog sleep under me, but have had him sleeping with me when it is cold.

 How far apart should my trees be?
 What about no trees?

 Reviewers agree you want to find two sturdy, live trees that are about 12 to 20 feet apart ideally.
 No trees?
 No problem, trailer hitches, poles and car roof racks that can support your weight will work.
 The 10 best ways to set up for sleeping are easy to find.
 The length of the straps and your preferred sway for sleeping will dictate the distance you want to use.
 I use my hammock on the dock all the time, I just set it up between two poles.

 Will a sleeping pad fit in my camp hammock?